 It is a good idea to wait until you choose your FAMU apartment to acquire furniture, especially bigger items.
 For example, you may not be thrilled about carrying a very heavy bookcase or couch up several flights of stairs if your unit is located on higher floors.
 Choose FAMU apartments with elevators can be one way to solve this problem.
 Otherwise, you may find it more appealing to live on the first floor instead.

 Another aspect to consider is the size of your unit.
-If you choose a studio apartment or something with less square feet, adding too many bulky furniture items can take up space.
+If you choose a studio or 1-bedroom apartment with less square footage, adding too many bulky furniture items can take up space.
 Many FAMU apartments offer photos of floor plans and layouts so that you can get a better idea of the space available without having to visit in person.
 Make sure to confirm your unit layout with the leasing office if you have specific furniture placement in mind.

 Where should I start when furnishing my FAMU apartment?